Seamind’s products sit on top of one shared data model. Understand these concepts once and they carry across the whole platform.

 | Sign off date | When they leave |

-| Program due date | Deadline for completing assigned training |
+| Due date | Deadline for completing assigned training |

 Courses

-Courses are the building blocks of all training in SeaMind Learn.
-They can be assigned individually to assignments, or grouped into programs.
+A course is a single training module: a set of slides (the learning content) plus a quiz to assess understanding.
+Courses are the building blocks of all training.
+They can be assigned individually or grouped into programs.

 Programs